sefinek24/Cloudflare-WAF-Expressions/README.md

 <div align="center">
-    <h1>☁️ Cloudflare Web Application Firewall Expressions</h1>
+    <h1>☁️ Cloudflare Web Application Firewall Rules</h1>
 </div>

-With these rules for WAF, you can effectively block all unnecessary requests to your server, enhancing its security.
+With these expressions for WAF, you can effectively block all unnecessary requests to your server, enhancing its security.
 If you find this repository helpful, please consider giving it a star ⭐.
 Thank you!

 <img src="assets/images/brave_7V0Mb1E81rC0.png" alt="Cloudflare Web Application Firewall (WAF)">